benbrenson/isar/doc/user_manual.md

 * Depends variable is substituted with RDEPENDS.
 * Build-Depends is substituted with DEPENDS.

-So Isar will substitute the variables within the `control` file and the dpkg-buildpackage tool, used by Isar, will handle the dependency management by its own.
+So Isar will substitute the related `control` file variables and the dpkg-buildpackage tool, used by Isar, will handle the dependency management.
+Isar will only run the basic tasks for compiling and installing the package to the local repository and dpkg-buildpackage, will install the dependend packages.

 When a recipe provides multiple additional binary packages, the names of those packages should be appended to `PROVIDES`.
 You can consider the `swupdate` and `u-boot` packages for example.